uchicago-2024-capp30239/30239-notes/04.critique/slides.md

 ---

-## What to Look For

-### Expressiveness
-- Prioritizes important information / Avoids false inferences
-- Consistent visual mappings (e.g., respect color mappings)
-- Make encodings meaningful rather than arbitrary

-### Effectiveness
-- Facilitates accurate decoding / Minimizes cognitive overhead
-- Highlight elements of primary interest

-### Grouping / Sorting

-### Non-Data Elements
-- Descriptive: Title, Label, Caption, Data Source, Annotations
-- Reference: Gridlines, Legend

----

-## Taking Critique
+## Receiving Critique

-**Listen without defensiveness.** Do not interrupt initial feedback to point out "oh what that meant is ___", doing so will lead to missing important first impressions.
+**Listen without defensiveness.** Do not interrupt initial feedback to defend/clarify your intentions, doing so will lead to missing important first impressions.

 **Separate yourself from the work.** Remember the context you are doing this in, your peer is giving you their time to improve your work.